Clever/ios-sdk/README.md

     // that will be displayed when the user is logging in.
     MyLoginViewController *vc = [[MyLoginViewController alloc] initWithNibName:nil bundle:nil];
     self.window.rootViewController = vc;
-    [CLVOAuthManager setUIDelegate:vc]
+    [CleverSDK setUIDelegate:vc]

-    // Alternatively, you can initialize CLVOAuthManager without success/failure blocks and instead use the delegate pattern.
+    // Alternatively, you can initialize CleverSDK without success/failure blocks and instead use the delegate pattern.
     // See "Delegate Pattern" below for handling completion when using the delegate pattern
-    // [CLVOAuthManager startWithClientId:@"CLIENT_ID"];
+    // [CleverSDK startWithClientId:@"CLIENT_ID"];
-    // [CLVOAuthManager setDelegate:self];
+    // [CleverSDK setDelegate:self];
 }]
 ```